Detecting the skewness of data from the five-number summary and its application in meta-analysis: Detecting the skewness from the five-number summary

 To improve the detection accuracy, our second approach is to derive the exact null distribution of $T_1$ for any fixed $n$.
 By (\ref{base}) and (\ref{test_statistic_s1}), we can represent the test statistic as

 Since the right-hand side of (\ref{sampling_s1}) is purely a function of the order statistics of the standard normal distribution, the null distribution of $T_1$ will be free of the parameters $\mu$ and $\sigma^2$.
-Moreover, we have derived the sampling distribution of $T_1$ under the null hypothesis in Theorem \ref{sampling_distribution_s1} in the Appendix B. Further by the symmetry of the null distribution, the critical region of size $\alpha$ can be specified as
+Moreover, we have derived the sampling distribution of $T_1$ under the null hypothesis in Theorem \ref{sampling_distribution_s1} of Appendix A. Further by the symmetry of the null distribution, the critical region of size $\alpha$ can be specified as

-where $c_{1,\alpha/2}$ is the upper $\alpha/2$ quantile of the null distribution of $T_1$.
-More specifically, if the absolute value of $t_{1, {\rm obs}}$ is larger than the critical value $c_{1,\alpha/2}$, then we reject the null hypothesis, indicating that the underlying distribution of the data tends to be skewed so that the transformation methods for normal data may not be appropriate to apply.
-Otherwise if the test is not rejected, we suggest not to exclude the study from meta-analysis, but instead follow the flow chart in Figure \ref{fig:meta_procedure} to estimate the sample mean and SD.
+where $c_{1,\alpha/2}(n)$ is the upper $\alpha/2$ quantile of the null distribution of $T_1$ for the sample size $n$.
+If the test is rejected based on the reported summary statistics, we then conclude that the data from the study are significantly skewed.

-From the practical point of view, however, the null distribution of $T_1$ in Theorem \ref{sampling_distribution_s1} in the Appendix B is somewhat complicated and the true values of $c_{1,\alpha/2}$ may not be easy to obtain.
-To help practitioners and promote the proposed test, by the R software we have also computed the numerical values of $c_{1,\alpha/2}$ for $\alpha=0.05$ with $n$ up to 401 in Table \ref{c1_table} in the Appendix C. Specifically in each sampling, we generate a random sample of size $n$ from the standard normal distribution.
-By collecting $\{a,m,b\}$ from the whole sample, we further compute the value of $T_1$ by formula (\ref{test_statistic_s1}).
-With 1,000,000 repetitions, we achieve the sampling distribution of $T_1$ under the null hypothesis and then compute the numerical values of $c_{1,0.025}$ without calculating the complicated integral in Theorem \ref{sampling_distribution_s1} in the Appendix B. Moreover, for ease of implementation, we have also provided an approximate formula for the numerical critical values.
-Specifically, noting that the critical values depend only on the sample size, we consider the formula $c_{1,0.025} \approx 1.01/\ln (n+9)+2.43/(n+1)$, which, as shown in the top panel of Figure \ref{fig:c_combine}, approximates very well the critical values of $c_{1,0.025}$.
-Finally, with the approximate formula, it also provides an alternative way to detect the skewness without the help of a computer-aided program.
-To do so, one can simply compute by hand the absolute value of the observed test statistic and then compare it with $1.01/\ln(n+9)+2.43/(n+1)$ for making a final decision.
+From the practical point of view, however, the null distribution of $T_1$ has a complicated form so that the true values of $c_{1,\alpha/2}(n)$ may not be readily known.
+To help practitioners and also promote the new test, by the R software we have provided the numerical values of $c_{1,\alpha/2}(n)$ for $n$ up to 401 with $\alpha=0.05$ in Table \ref{c1_table} of Appendix B. Moreover, an approximate formula $c_{1,0.025}(n) \approx 1/\ln (n+9)+2.5/(n+1)$ is also given for easy implementation of the critical values for any given sample size.
+It is evident, as shown in Figure \ref{fig:c_combine} of Appendix B, that the approximation is quite accurate so that it can serve well as a ``rule of thumb" for practical use.
+Specifically by the rule of thumb, the skewness test can be performed by first computing the absolute value of the observed test statistic, and then examining whether it is larger or smaller than the approximated threshold value at $1/\ln(n+9)+2.5/(n+1)$.

-\subsection{Detecting the Skewness under Scenario $\mathcal{S}_{2}$}
+\subsection{Detecting the skewness under scenario $\mathcal{S}_{2}=\{q_1,m,q_3;n\}$}